 The Bodhisattva, in contrast, is concerned with the well-being of all life and is willing to postpone full emancipation from samsara to bring benefit to all beings.
 By practicing the Six Paramitas (sometimes rendered as Ten), a Bodhisattva lives for all others.
 The term Bodhisattva was used in early Buddhist writings, particularly the Jataka Tales, to describe the Buddha in his past lives.
 The implication of the term on early Buddhist writings was that the status of Bodhisattva is a lesser achievement than of Buddha-hood.

-The Daśabhūmika section of the Flower Ornament Scripture provides details about the development into Buddhahood by enumerating and describing ten stages2:
+The Daśabhūmika section of the Flower Garland Sutra provides details about the development into Buddhahood by enumerating and describing ten stages:

 Sanskrit: Bodhisattva